-Psychology course prerequisites: 832B (3rd semester) and 716.
+Psychology course prerequisites: 832A, 714, 715, 716 (co-requisite at minimum)

-To provide further opportunities for practice of assessment skills.
-Student completes four psychological evaluations, including at least two assessments of emotionally handicapped students.
+- 4. To provide further opportunities for practice of assessment skills.
+Student completes four psychological evaluations, including at least two assessment of emotionally handicapped students. - 5.
 To provide opportunities for practice of behavioral intervention.
-Student completes one behavioral intervention and submits written report.

-To introduce counseling and therapy skills.
+Student completes one behavioral intervention and submits written report. - 6.
+To introduce couseling and therapy skills.
 Student works with one case in individual therapy.
-This may be as a co-therapist with an experienced therapist- supervisor.
+This may be as a co-therapist with an experienced therapist-supervisor. - 7.
 To introduce academic remediation skills.
 Student works on an academic intervention case in both semesters of 832B.